Predicting economic downtrends is hard due to reflexivity.

 Is there a better way to predict the next economic downturn?

-The answer is no, since we have no way of modelling reflexivity effects.
+The answer is no since we have no way of modeling reflexivity effects.

 However, here is the interesting part in my opinion: